basecamp/marginalia/README.md

 our blog](http://37signals.com/svn/posts/3130-tech-note-mysql-query-comments-in-rails).

-This has been tested and used in production with both the mysql and mysql2 gems, tested on Rails 2.3.5 through 3.2-stable.
+This has been tested and used in production with both the mysql and mysql2 gems, tested on Rails 2.3.5 through 4.0-stable.
 It has also been tested for sqlite3 and postgres.

 Patches are welcome for other database adapters.

 ## Installation

-### For Rails 3.x:
+### For Rails 3.x and 4.0:

     # Gemfile
     gem 'marginalia'